mercy-gh/Phase4-Project2/README.md

 # 5. Conclusion
 From the model created:
-1. A K_Nearest Neighbours (KNN) model performs much better than and SVD model for such a recommendation system even without fine tuning.
+1. A Singular Value Decomposition (SVD) model performs much better than KNN model for such a recommendation system even without fine tuning.
 (Note: Requires resources to fine tune).
 Meaning it will be much improved.

 2. A collaborative-filtering method of recommendation gives different results compared to content-Based filtering.